 In this instance, the dealer is able to claim a reduction in the value of the vehicle.
 This is based on the mileage covered and time elapsed.
 There is no guidance on how much they can charge you, so be prepared to negotiate this with the dealer.
 If it goes to court, the judge will decide.

 As above, it is the dealer’s obligation to collect the vehicle under the Act.
 You cannot be charged for return costs or be forced to return the vehicle yourself.

 Rejecting a car should not be your first move

-If your have discovered a fault with a car you have just bought, you shouldn’t automatically move to reject it.
-It may be a relatively easy fix that takes a lot less time and hassle than trying to reject the vehicle.
+If you discover a fault with a car you’ve just bought, don’t automatically move to reject it.
+The fault may be relatively easy to fix.
+You’ll save a lot of time and hassle compared to trying to reject the vehicle.

-The dealer may offer to repair the fault and potentially even give you some form of compensation as well.
-This may be a better result than pursuing a rejection, and may save you a lot of hassle as well since you won’t have to go through the process of buying another car.
+The dealer may offer to repair the fault and potentially even offer you some form of compensation as well.
+This may be a better result than pursuing a rejection.
+It may save you a lot of hassle as well, since you won’t have to go through the process of buying another car.